 taste the rainbow connection

 Next time you’re having a shitty day I want you to remember this story.
-I’m driving home today when out of nowhere the clouds open up and start raining their ass off.
+I’m driving home today went out of nowhere the clouds open up and start raining their ass off.
 I throw on the ol’ wipers and look around to see where it’s coming from because all around me it seems like the skies are blue.
 Sure enough there is a big black storm cloud sitting on top of me.
 It snuck up on me and but then moved on as quickly as it came.
 That’s when I saw it… the biggest brightest rainbow I’d ever seen!

 It was really pretty.
 I almost pulled over to get a few pics with my camera phone because it seemed so close and the colors were so intense.
 As I kept driving I saw that the rainbow seemed like it ended right in my subdivision.
 I’d never seen one where I could almost see where it touched the ground so I was like a kid with visions of pots overflowing with gold in my head.